Lorelei Sings Wolfe’s “Her Story” with the Boston Symphony

 Julia WOLFE Her Story, for vocal ensemble and orchestra

-To hear an interview with Beth Willer, founder and Artistic Director of Lorelei Ensemble, listen with the audio player below and read the transcript in the tab below.
+To hear an interview with Beth Willer, founder and Artistic Director of Lorelei Ensemble, listen with the audio player above, and read the transcript below.

 To hear an interview with Giancarlo Guerrero, listen with the player below and read the transcript in the tab below.